genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 goal of this step is to determine if the whole process has worked well enough so that the data can be considered reliable.

-In Genestack, to perform quality assessment of microarrays, select normalised microarrays and run Microarray QC application.
+**Action**: to perform quality assessment of normalised microarrays and detect potential outliers.

 .. image:: images/microarray_qc.png

-The application will detect possible outliers and generate report containing quality metrics based on between-array comparisons, array intensity, variance-mean dependence and individual array quality.
+The application generates report containing quality metrics based on between-array comparisons, array intensity, variance-mean dependence and individual array quality.
 Some metrics have their own labels.
 It helps to undertsand according to which metric(s) the particular microarray is considered to be outlier.

 .. image:: images/microarray_gc_report.png